|Channel Islands National Park Highpoint Information *|

 The topographic chart (see below) shows 1,808 feet for the highpoint.
 However, hand-leveling revealed that the highest bump on the ridge is 1,812 feet.

-National Park Service -Channel Islands home page Santa Cruz Island camping Island Packers - schedules and contact information Topographic charts - general island map (250,000:1) Scorpion Valley (24,000:1) El Montañon (24,000:1)
+National Park Service -Channel Islands home page Santa Cruz Island camping Island Packers - schedules and contact information Topographic charts - general island map or another one (250,000:1) Scorpion Valley (24,000:1) El Montañon (24,000:1)

 return to National Park report page